no spam, unsubscribe anytime.

 Further, horses are our companions and deserve better.
 They have served beside us on battlefields and to this day help keep our streets safe as members of mounted police units.
 And public opinion polls reflect this reality: 80% of Americans are opposed to horse slaughter of any kind.

 In addition to being inhumane, horse meat is unfit for human consumption.
-Because horses are not breed for consumption, horse tissue may contain substances dangerous for human health.
+Because horses are not bred for consumption, horse tissue may contain substances dangerous for human health.
 And the byproducts of the slaughter process contaminate the surrounding environment.

 Finally, the USDA would squander taxpayer money during a time of fiscal recovery.
 Federal inspections require federal funding, all so private entrepreneurs can cash in on a lucrative foreign market.